Type 730 CIWS: Type 1130

 Further development of Type 730 resulted in the Type 1130, which first appeared on Chinese aircraft carrier Liaoning.
 This successor of Type 730 is also 30 mm caliber and has a total 11 barrels, with reported rate of fire of 11,000 rounds per minute.
 Originally developed with 10 barrels, later productions included 11 barrels when completed.
 Although it is reported that FL-3000 missiles can be integrated to the gun like FCS, this has not occurred yet, and FL-3000 was installed separately on the first Chinese aircraft carrier in its own launchers.
 There are two ammunition drums each contains 640 rounds (total 1280 rounds).

 Designated as H/PJ-11, the weapon is considered China's third generation CIWS, after the first generation Russian AK-630 and second generation indigenous Type 730.
 Chinese TV reported that it is able to intercept incoming anti-ship missiles up to a speed of Mach 4 with a 96% success rate.

 The Type 003 Chinese aircraft carrier Fujian launched on 17 June 2022 revealed a Type 1130 CIWS with a modified radar which some have speculated to be a new AESA radar.

+LD-3000

+The land-based variant of Type 1130 CIWS.
+First unveiled at Zhuhai Airshow 2022.

+The LD-3000 is part of the HQ-11 terminal defense system, also containing a vertical missile launcher and a radar surveillance vehicle.